 The per capita income in Middletown in 2018 was $38,265, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $153,060 for a family of four.
 However, Middletown contains both very wealthy and poor people as well.

 Middletown is a very ethnically-diverse city.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include Irish, Polish, German, and English.
+Important ancestries of people in Middletown include Italian, Irish, Polish, German, and English.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Italian.